WardPearce/Paycord/README.md

 # Welcome to Paycord
-Paid roles for discord using Stripe, Python, Flask & Docker.
+Paycord allows you to charge Discord users for Discord roles, Paycord is also hackable with a custom event system.
+The codebase it a bit messy (mainly because I find flask messy.)
+Built using Docker, Stripe, Flask & Mongo.

 ## Setup
 ### Production